MichaelAlestock/MichaelAlestock/README.md

-## 👋 Howdy y'all!
-I'm Anthony Alestock.
+## 👋 I'm Anthony Alestock.

-I'm an IT Operations Specialist with aspirations of one day becoming a System Administrator.
-I'm passionate about automation and Windows administration.
-I'm a big fan of open-source too, I miss when you used to own the thing you bought 💔.
+I'm a Junior Network Administrator who has aspirations to become a Network Administrator.
+I'm passionate about Windows, automation, and end-user experiences.
+I'm also big fan of open-source too, I miss when you used to own the thing you bought 💔.

-- :bulb: I'm interested in all things within _Windows Administration:_ **PowerShell, automation, Windows, networking, virtualization, servers, and people...**
+- :bulb: I'm interested in all things within _Windows Administration:_ **PowerShell, Microsoft, Windows, networking, virtualization, servers, and people (end-users deserve love too :cry:)...**
-- 💬 Talk to me about Motorcycles :motorcycle:.
+- :cloud: Talk to me about Motorcycles.
-- 🌱 I’m currently pursuing the **CompTIA Network Infrastructure Professional**, **Microsoft 365 Certified: Endpoint Administrator Associate**, and **Cisco Certified Networking Associate**.
+- :pencil2: I share my thoughts, ideas, and inexperience with PowerShell here [PowerShell Noob](https://powershell-noob.com)

+> there is only one way to eat an elephant: a bite at a time.

 ## Preferred Technologies